Akamai Shorthand

 When to override

-Use the akamai shorthand override when you want to keep the preset's TLS handshake but tweak the H2 fingerprint.
+The akamai shorthand override keeps the preset's TLS handshake intact and only tweaks the H2 fingerprint.
 Common cases:

 - A target rejects the default Chrome H2 settings but takes a slightly larger initial window.